Edlawit-H/Currency-converter-app/README.md

 The Currency Converter App allows users to:

-Select a base currency and a target currency
+- Select a base currency and a target currency

-Input an amount
+- Input an amount

-Instantly view the converted amount using real-time exchange rates
+- Instantly view the converted amount using real-time exchange rates

-(Optional) View a conversion history
+- View a conversion history

 ---